timheilman/latin/README.md

 ### What is "Correct?"

+First of all, remember, it's up to *you* what to consider a "correct"-worthy review.

-This card design was to emphasize lifelong reading comprehension via short reviews over the methodic introduction of grammar as Wheelock's itself is, hence there is a compromise to reference-forward all the later different usages of the same earlier-introduced forms on a single card, as soon as the earlier-introduced usage of the form is
+This card design was to emphasize lifelong reading comprehension via short reviews /over/ the methodic introduction of grammar as Wheelock's itself is, hence there is a compromise to reference-forward all the later different usages of the same earlier-introduced forms on a single card, as soon as the earlier-introduced usage of the form is